-For Miscellaneous Members - Pub-2010 General Healthy Retiree a) Service scale MP-2019.

-Amount- Weighted Above-Median Mortality Table (separate tables for males and females) with rates increased by 10%, projected generationally with the two-dimensional mortality improvement scale MP-2019.
+For Miscellaneous Members - Pub-2010 General Healthy Retiree Amount-Weighted Above-Median Mortality Table (separate tables for males and females) with rates increased by 10% for males and increased by 5% for females, projected generationally with the two-dimensional mortality improvement scale MP-2021.

-For Safety Members - Pub-2010 Safety Healthy Retiree Amount-Weighted Above-Median Mortality Table (separate tables for males and females) with rates decreased by 5% for males, projected generationally with the two-dimensional mortality improvement b) Disability For Miscellaneous Disabled Members - Pub-2010 Non-Safety dimensional mortality improvement scale MP-2019.
+For Safety Members - Pub-2010 Safety Healthy Retiree Amount- Weighted Above-Median Mortality Table (separate tables for males and females), projected generationally with the two-dimensional mortality improvement scale MP-2021.